minemeraj/arriving/Driving/README.txt

 	* to launch the object editor use the command:
 	*
 	* java -classpath Driving.jar    com.editors.object.ObjectEditor
     *
 	*
-	* To launch oOther experimental editors:
+	* to launch the object iperview editor use the command:
 	*
+	* java -classpath Driving.jar    com.editors.iperview.IperviewEditor
+	*
+	* to launch the Bulidings editor use the command:
+	*
+	* java -classpath Driving.jar    com.editors.buildings.BuildingsEditor
+	*
+	*
+	* To launch other experimental editors:
+	*
 	* to launch the cubic editor use the command:
 	*
 	* java -classpath Driving.jar    com.editors.cubic.CubicEditor
 	*
 	* to launch the bloc editor use the command:
 	*
 	* java -classpath Driving.jar    com.editors.block.BlockEditor
-	*
-	*  to launch the object iperview editor use the command:
-	*
-	* java -classpath Driving.jar    com.editors.iperview.IperviewEditor
-	*
 	*
 	* to launch the Mould editor use the command:
 	*
 	* java -classpath Driving.jar    com.editors.others.Mould
 	*